Brentwatch2021/brentwatch-react-ztm-capstone-project-eshop/README.md

 in order to setup the server functions you need to add a folder to the root of your project like below:

+Netlify functions run on AWS Lambda with a node js enviroment and they allow a limited 10 second runtime

 ![Serverless Functions](src/netlify_route.jpg)